 Kansas Eyeing Gas Choice for All Customers

-retail consumers is in the public interest.
-We also wish to explore
+in the public interest.
+We also wish to explore other regulatory

-other regulatory alternatives which may bring benefits to smaller
+alternatives which may bring benefits to smaller retail gas

 While the majority of Kansas retail gas consumers still do not

 qualify for transportation-only service, the KCC recently approved

 several requests by LDCs to reduce the threshold level at which

 customers can choose their gas suppliers.
 Initially, the KCC is

 looking at several alternatives to expand choice.
 They include the